Kitty Shiva Rao: 1940s-50s

 Shiva Rao studied child education in depth and served on several education boards and committees, including the Delhi University Board and the All-India Education Fund Association.
 She was highly critical of authoritarian types of teaching and believed that the needs of children should be identified and met, along with better laws for women.

-She became involved in the Indian women's movement, and joined the All India Women's Conference (AIWC), taking the lead for the Social and Legislation Section at the conferences in 1941 and 1945, and endorsed their view "that the position of women in any state or society was an indication of the degree of its civilisation."
+Shiva Rao became involved in the Indian women's movement, and joined the All India Women's Conference (AIWC), taking the lead for the Social and Legislation Section at the conferences in 1941 and 1945, and endorsed their view "that the position of women in any state or society was an indication of the degree of its civilisation."
 With Shiva Rao as lead, the AIWC was able to have access to the Rau committee, chaired by her brother-in-law and appointed in 1941 by the government to examine issues in Hindu law pertaining to women's inheritance.
 By 1946, she had become an important member of the AIWC, which made decisions that could be ratified by then new Constituent Assembly and which revealed contradictions in the proposed Hindu code bills.
 In creating the Hindu code bills, after agreeing that men and women should have equal rights, the AIWC questioned why a debate was needed on whether a daughter could inherit equally with her brother.
 Shiva Rao was appointed head of a committee to work out what Indian women expected from the new constitution of India.
 By India's independence, she had led women to draft an Indian Women's Charter of Rights and Duties for the new constitution.
 Other members included Lakshmi N. Menon, Kamaladevi Chattopadhyay, Renuka Ray and Hannah Sen.